csc-training/csc-env-eff/part-2/installing/cmake.md

 💬 CMake is an extensible, open-source system that manages the build process in an operating system and in a compiler-independent manner.

+💬 CMake uses simple configuration files placed in each source directory (called CMakeLists.txt files) to generate standard build files (e.g., Makefiles).

+💬 CMake generates a native build environment that will compile source code, create libraries, generate wrappers and build executable binaries in arbitrary combinations.

+💬 CMake supports in-place and out-of-place builds, and can therefore support multiple builds from a single source tree.

 ## Example: Installing a test C++ application